Ericsson/CodeCompass/doc/docker_user_guide.md

 ## Compiling CodeCompass

-There are three wrapper script in the ``<cc_source_dir>/scripts/docker/CC-Devel`` directory beside the ``Dockerfile``.
+There are four wrapper script in the ``<cc_source_dir>/scripts/docker/CC-Devel`` directory beside the ``Dockerfile``.
 These scripts performs the development steps.
 They should be run in order.
+(Explained later.)

 The builder container mount two directories while it is running.
 The first one which contains CodeCompass source.
 The second one where the result of the